Grindhead/phaser-matter-physics-editor/memory-bank/activeContext.md

 - If overlap is prevented for bridge barrels, revert `MAX_JUMP_DISTANCE_X` to 200.
 - Then, uncomment `placeBarrelsBetweenPlatforms`.
 - Perform final test for barrel placements.
+- Implement conditional logic for the 'fx_land' animation (prevent playing if coin collected).

 ## Active Decisions